Installing the Download-Version

 The PHP version used must be at leastPHP 8.2.x .
 Higher PHP-versions are also supported. \ If you cannot easily update the PHP-version on your site, an alternative is to set up a (sub-)domain with your provider and set the PHP version there to 7.2 or higher.

-You can then install the CCM19 script on this (sub-)domain and integrate it into your actual site from there.
+You can then install the CCM19 script on this (sub-)domain and integrate it into your actual website from there.

-If that doesn’t work either, or if the effort is too much for you, the Service Option of our tool is available—no installation is required here.
+If that doesn’t work either, or if the effort involved is too great for you, you can use the Service Option of our tool—no installation is required here.

 Now navigate to the folder on your website where you saved the files and open the setup.php file.
 In our example, this would be https://www.MeineDomain.de/setup.php, since we saved the files directly in the root directory.